-It is surrounded by late Ottoman era buildings (mostly from the 19th and early 20th centuries) that were designed with the Neo-Classical, Neo-Gothic, Renaissance Revival, Beaux-Arts, Art Nouveau and First Turkish National Architecture styles; as well as a few Art Deco style buildings from the early years of the Turkish Republic, and a number of more recent examples of modern architecture; starts from the medieval Genoese neighbourhood around Galata Tower and ultimately leads up to Taksim Square.
+- İstiklal Avenue (Turkish: İstiklal Caddesi, literally means “Independence Avenue” in English), historically known as the Grand Avenue of Pera is one of the most famous avenues in Istanbul, Turkey, visited by nearly 3 million people in a single day over the course of weekends.
+It is surrounded by late Ottoman era buildings (mostly from the 19th and early 20th centuries) that were designed with the Neo-Classical, Neo-Gothic, Renaissance Revival, Beaux-Arts, Art Nouveau, and First Turkish National Architecture styles; as well as a few Art Deco style buildings from the early years of the Turkish Republic, and a number of more recent examples of modern architecture; starts from the medieval Genoese neighborhood around Galata Tower and ultimately leads up to Taksim Square.

-Giulio Mongeri (b.
+- Giulio Mongeri (b.
 1873, İstanbul, d.
 1953, Italy) was a Turkish (of Italian-origin) architect.
-He was one of the most important members of First Turkish National Architecture style.
+He was one of the most important members of the First Turkish National Architecture style.
 He designed many important buildings in Istanbul and Ankara; such as the Maçka Palas (which houses Armani Café and Gucci) in Nişantaşı and the Neo-Byzantine style Karaköy Palas bank building in Karaköy (Galata), Istanbul; as well as the first headquarters of Türkiye İş Bank in Ankara.

-Edoardo de Nari (1874-1954), Italian architect.
+- Edoardo de Nari (1874-1954), Italian architect.
 He was a naval officer in the Italian Regia Marina (Royal Navy) before he settled down in Istanbul in 1895.
 He was gifted in many areas and possessed qualifications that allowed him to practice his professional career in foreign lands: architect, engineer, composer, world traveler, and, finally, politician.

-St. Anthony of Padua (15 August 1195 – 13 June 1231) is perhaps the most celebrated disciple of St. Francis of Assisi.
+- St. Anthony of Padua (15 August 1195 – 13 June 1231) is perhaps the most celebrated disciple of St. Francis of Assisi.
 Born Fernando Martins de Bulhões, also known as Anthony of Lisbon.
 Though he died in Padua, Italy, he was born and raised in a wealthy family in Lisbon.
 Noted by his contemporaries for his forceful preaching and expert knowledge of scripture, he was the second-fastest canonized saint (after St. Peter of Verona) and proclaimed a Doctor of the Church on 16 January 1946.
 He is also the saint of finding things or lost people.
 He is generally pictured with a book and the Infant Child Jesus, who appeared to him in a vision.